 According to Orange County’s municipal code, you can only live in a recreational vehicle on a temporary basis.

 There are many things you can do to make living in your RV easier.
-For instance, you can prepare financially for RV living full time by budgeting costs like campground fees, insurance, vehicle payments, and more.
+You can prepare financially for RV living full time by budgeting costs like campground fees, insurance, vehicle payments, and more.
 You’ll need to establish a domicile, make plans to educate your children if you have any, and get a mobile job to pay the bills.

 Another important step is to make sure that you can receive your mail in a timely manner.
 If you’re going to stay long-term at an RV park, you might be able to have your mail delivered there.
 You could also arrange for your mail to be delivered to a specific post office near your campground.
 A forwarding service that could send your mail to you is another possibility.
 A friend or loved one might also be willing to handle your mail for you while you’re living in your RV.

 Be sure to establish residency as well.
 You’ll need to establish an address in Florida, get a Florida driver’s license, get insurance, and more.
-You should also register to vote, which you can do by absentee ballot in Florida since no excuse is required to do so.
+You should also register to vote, which you can do by absentee ballot in Florida.

 RVing in Florida FAQs

 There are plenty of safe places that you can find to sleep on an RV trip through the US.
-National and state parks often have high-quality RV campgrounds, and BLM land often has nice boondocking options.
+Florida’s national and state parks often have high-quality RV campgrounds, and BLM land often has nice boondocking options.
 If you’re just looking for a place to park to get some shut-eye, then you might want to consider big-box retail parking lots at places like Walmart, Cracker Barrel, Costco, Sam’s, and Cabela’s.
-Casinos and truck stops may also allow RVs to park although they might not be as safe as some other options.
+Casinos and truck stops may also allow RVs to park.

 As of July 1, 2023, a new Florida RV law states that HOAs can no longer forbid residents from keeping campers on their properties.
-Said campers must not be visible from the property’s front and sides, but they can no longer be prohibited outright by HOAs.
+Campers must not be visible from the property’s front and sides, but they can no longer be prohibited outright by HOAs.

 Legally, an RV can be considered a permanent residence as long as it meets the standards of local regulations.
 Be sure to check a city’s or county’s regulations and laws for full-time RV living before parking your camper there.